MOCCA-Survey Database: Extra Galactic Globular Clusters. III. The population of black holes in Milky Way and Andromeda-like galaxies: Method

 The MASinGa (Modelling Astrophysical Systems In GAlaxies) program has been used to model the GC populations \citep{ArcaSedda2014-2,Belczynski2018,Leveque2022b,ArcaSedda2022}.
 For each GC in the population, MASinGa simulates the orbital evolution while taking into consideration the galactic tidal field and shocks, which contribute to the cluster disintegration, dynamical friction, which pulls the cluster toward the galactic center, and internal relaxation, which controls the cluster mass loss and expansion/contraction.

-The MASinGa results are linked with the models from the MOCCA-Survey Database I \citep{Askar2017}.
-MOCCA models were selected to represent the MASinGa GC models that survived their internal dynamical evolution up to 12 Gyr.
+The number of GCs and distributions of GC masses and galactocentric positions generated by MASinGa have been used to choose appropriate models from the MOCCA-Survey Database I \citep{Askar2017} to reproduce the initial distributions (the details are provided in Sec.
+2.3 in Paper II).
 However, few steps have been taken in order to determine the galactocentric position of the MOCCA models in the gravitational potential of the studied galaxy.
 Indeed, the simple point-mass approximation for the Galactic potential was used to evolve the MOCCA models, with the central galaxy mass being contained inside the GC's orbital radius.
+The initial Galactocentric distance of a model in MOCCA-Survey Database I is defined by its initial mass and its tidal radius.
+Only a finite set of such values were considered \cite[see Table 1 in][]{Askar2017}, with no specific initial density profile being taken into account while modeling the MOCCA-Survey Database I models.
 A circular orbit at Galactocentric distances between 1 and 50 kpc were assumed, and the GC's rotation velocity was set to to $220$ $\rm{km\,\,s^{-1}}$ for the whole range of galactocentric distances.
 The correct galactocentric distance for a circular orbit in an external galaxy, for a given tidal radius $r_{tidal}$ and GCs mass $M_{GC}$ can be determined knowing the tidal radius for the MOCCA model and the density distribution of the simulated galaxy.
-For each MOCCA model, a total of 900 representations of each unique MOCCA-Survey Database I model were generated according to prescription given in \cite{Cai2016}, with different initial orbital eccentricity and galactocentric distances - the MOCCA-Library.
+From the results presented in \cite{Cai2016}, it is possible to determine the galactocentric radius of a circular orbit on which a GC will experience an equivalent mass loss if it were on an eccentric orbit.
+In particular, the apocenter distance $R_{apo}$ for the eccentric orbit can be determined as $R_{apo} = R_C\cdot(1 - 0.71 \cdot E_{GC})^{-5/3}$ \citep{Cai2016}, with $R_C$ the galactocentric distance for a circular orbit, and $E_{GC}$ the initial orbital eccentricity, chosen from a thermal distribution.
+The initial galactocentric distance for a circular orbit $R_C$ is known for the MOCCA models.
+Finally, the initial galactocentric position has been selected within the orbit apsis.
+For each MOCCA model, a total of 900 representations of each MOCCA-Survey Database I model were generated, with different initial orbital eccentricity and galactocentric distances - the MOCCA-Library.
 In this way, the same model could be populated with different orbital parameters and in different galactocentric distance regions.
-Models from the MOCCA-Library are defined as unique when they represent different MOCCA models.
+Each simulated cluster from the MOCCA-Survey Databse I has a different internal dynamical evolution (such as mass loss, half-mass radius, etc.).
+Consequently, the dynamical evolution of MOCCA-Library models that represent different MOCCA models are diverse.
+Hence, models from the MOCCA-Library are defined as unique when they represent different MOCCA models (more details are provided in Sec.
+2.3.1 in Paper II \citep{Leveque2022b}).